Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/ciba-par-age-verification.md

 2. QR is created from resulting **authentication_uri** and show to the end-user
 3. User is able to scan the QR to initiate a MitID (Use MitID PP Test-tool for simulation) age verication flow.
 4. The QR page will poll in the background for status update (using a backend) - the new tab/QR opened browser on another device will start the OIDC PAR age verification flow.
-5. When the flow is completed the end-user will see a success page and the QR page will update with the result of the flow.
+5. When the flow is completed the end-user will see a confirmation page and the QR page will update with the result of the flow.

 **MitID age verification text:**
 ![MitID age verification text](https://github.com/user-attachments/assets/8250ae01-b623-4342-a35a-8a7773119d9a)